FroeMic/TUM-IN-Protein-Prediction-1/lectures/17-secondary-structure-prediction-2.md

 > Each new hidden layer basically introduces a new 'decision line' which can separate datapoints into different categories.

+**Question:** What is cross-validation in the context of Machine Learning and why do we need it?

+> Cross Validation in a method for estimating the performance of a predictive model \(e.g. a neural network\).
+To use it, the available dataset is split in 3 categories, 1\) a training set, 2\) a cross-training set and 3\) a test set.
+> 1\) The training set is used to train the model
+> 2\) The cross-training set is used to estimate the performance of the model after x training steps
+> 3\) The test set is used to assess the final performance of the model after training is finished
+>
+> The cross-training set is needed to decide, when to stop training \(when overtraining sets in\) and to tweak certain parameters before running against the test-set.

 #### 6. Neural Networks for Secondary Structure